When you think about the word “compensation,” you might think it starts and stops at each employee’s paycheck.

-- What percentage of each employee’s health insurance will you cover?
+- What percentage of each employee’s healthcare will you cover?

-- Do you want to offer additional non-cash benefits, like gym memberships?
+- Do you want to offer additional non-monetary incentives, like gym memberships?

 By thinking through how you plan to compensate your employees, you can develop a compensation philosophy, which will guide you as you grow your business and make additional job offers.

 Here are some questions to ask yourself while you develop your compensation philosophy.